SakshamBajaj/move/language/move-prover/tests/README.md

 > NOTE: in order to run these tests locally, you must have installed tools and setup a few
 > environment variables.
 See [`../doc/user/install.md`](../doc/user/install.md) for details.
 If the
-> environment variables for configuring the prover are not set as described there, **all tests and this
+> environment variables for configuring the prover are not set as described there, **all tests in this
 > directory will trivially pass**.

 > NOTE: these are baseline tests, with expectations of prover output stored in files ending in